Turnovers cost Gering win against Douglas

-It was homecoming week for Gering and the Bulldogs and the Douglas Bearcats put on a high-scoring contest in which turnovers played a major part in the outcome as the Wyoming school hung on to down Gering 45-24 Friday night.
+It was homecoming week for Gering and the Bulldogs and the Douglas Bearcats put on a high-scoring contest in which turnovers played a major part in the outcome as the Wyoming school hung on to down Gering 45-24 Friday, Sept.
+9.

 “It was something we talked about all week and that was winning the turnover battle and we didn’t do it,” Gering coach Danny O’Boyle said.
 “Especially in the first half where we had three turnovers and it led to points for them on all the possessions.
 You come back at the end of the game and look at those three turnovers as the difference as you lose by three touchdowns and missed on three extra opportunities.
 That is the difference.
 I think we had four turnovers in the game and we have to be better at that and I take responsibility for that because some of that is on my play calling so I got to look in the mirror, too.”